konstanzer/Ace_versus_Ace/README.md

 Vertical movement from catcher's perspective.
 Unit is inches moved in last 40 ft.
 Negative values move down and vice versa.
 While no pitch technically rises (due to gravity), rise in this case means the deviation from the path of a ball with no spin-induced movement.

 #### Key takeaways:
-* Cole has a higher mean break on fastballs and changeups; deGrom is higher for sliders and curves.
+* Cole has a higher mean break on fastballs, curves and changeups.
-* As Cole uses his curveball more, less may be better.
+* Curveballs may benefit from vertical break more than changeups.
 * Fastballs, sliders, and changeups rise on average.

 <img alt="" src="src/visuals/Gerrit Cole_pfx_z_density.png" width='1000'>